Department of Health

 Non-emergency patient transport may be booked:

-The NEPT Regulations 2005 and Clinical Practice Protocols were changed in 2014 to reflect the Mental Health Act 2014.
-The changes mean that persons receiving services for mental illness who are assessed as stable and suitable for transport according to the general criteria in the NEPT Regulations may be transported by NEPT, regardless of:
+Licenced NEPT providers are governed by the Emergency Patient Transport and First Aid Services Act 2003 and the Non-emergency Patient Transport Regulations 2016.
+Clinical Practice Protocols were also updated in 2023 to reflect the commencement of the Act.
+Persons receiving services for mental illness who are assessed as stable and suitable for transport according to the general criteria in the NEPT Regulations may be transported by licenced NEPT providers, regardless of:

-• whether restraint and sedation may be required during transport.
-As NEPT providers cannot use restraint or sedation, this is only permitted where the requirements of the Act are met, for example if the person is accompanied by an authorized person under the Mental Health Act 2014 who takes responsibility for the use of restraint or a person authorised to administer sedation in accordance with the Act
+- whether restrictive interventions such as bodily restraint or chemical restraint may be required during transport.
+As NEPT providers cannot use bodily restraint or chemical restraint, this is only permitted where the requirements of the Act are met, for example if the person is accompanied by a registered medical practitioner, under the Act who takes responsibility for the use of restraint or a registered nurse or registered paramedic employed by Ambulance Victoria who has been directed to use chemical restraint in accordance with the Act is present

 Police